As much as you want to meet your friend’s new baby, could you also be making things harder? Here are 12 rules to follow when visiting a new mom.

 While I appreciated my early visitors, I was also grateful for those who came later, long after the baby had been born.
-It was in those later weeks that I needed the most help.
+I still needed help even during those later weeks.

 2. Call ahead to see if she needs anything

 Your friend will likely be house-bound for a few weeks.
-Before visiting, give her a call and let her know you’re at a particular store and ask if she needs anything from there.
+Before visiting a new mom, give her a call and let her know you’re at a particular store and ask if she needs anything from there.